What causes memory loss? 25 possible conditions

 - neurodegenerative illnesses such as Huntington’s disease, multiple sclerosis (MS), or Parkinson’s disease

 Some of these conditions are treatable and, in some cases, memory loss can be reversed.

 Alzheimer’s disease impairs memory and affects reasoning, judgment, and the ability to learn, communicate, and perform everyday functions.
 People with Alzheimer’s disease can quickly become confused and disoriented.
-Long-term memories are usually stronger than memories of recent events.
-Although it can strike earlier, this progressive disease generally strikes people over age 65.
+Long-term memories are usually stronger and last longer than memories of recent events.
+Although it can strike earlier, this progressive disease generally affects people over age 65.

 Consult your doctor if memory loss is interfering with your daily activities, threatening your safety, progressing, or accompanied by other physical symptoms.

 Memory loss can be caused by a variety of diseases and conditions that may worsen if left untreated.